-You can register to vote if you are aged 16 or over, although you cannot vote until you are 18, and:
+You can apply to register to vote if you are aged 16 or over, although you cannot vote until you are 18, and:

 - a British citizen